What Are Transferable Skills for Social Security Disability Purposes?

 Getting Help With Transferable Skills

-If you are 50 years old or older, whether you have transferable skills can be pivotal in your disability case.
-If your past job was skilled or semi-skilled, you should contact an experienced disability attorney to discuss how your job skills can impact your chances of winning your claim.
-At your disability appeal hearing, an attorney can help show the SSA that your skills can't be transferred to another type of job or that you can no longer perform the tasks that require the skills.
+If you're 50 years old or older, you should contact an experienced disability attorney to discuss how your job skills can impact your chances of winning your claim.
+At your disability hearing, an attorney can help show the judge that your skills can't be transferred to another type of job or that you can no longer perform the tasks that require the skills.
 You also may need an attorney to cross-examine and challenge the SSA's vocational expert as to what skills you acquired at your last job.

 Talk to a Disability Lawyer